-Maybe you are in pain and you feel that you need more individualised attention to get moving.
+Maybe you are in pain and you feel that you need more individualised care to get moving better.

-Maybe you have never exercised before and the idea of exercising with others feels very intimidating.
+Maybe you know that you should be exercising more , but you have really never exercised before and the idea of exercising with others feels very intimidating.

 This is where I come in…

 I probably do things a little differently to what you have experienced before.
 Yes I have an undergraduate degree in Physiotherapy and I have great hands-on skills thanks to my 15 years of experience and a masters degree in Manual Therapy.
 But… my true passion lies in teaching movement and exercise; helping people achieve their health and fitness goals.
 These goals might be something as simple as you wanting to lift up your child without pain or to get up off the floor independently.
 Or it might be to achieve athletic success such as running a marathon or joining a netball team after having a baby.

 I particularly love working with women who feel that their bodies have failed them.
 I help women who have a large diastasis (tummy muscle gap) or pelvic floor weakness after having children, by teaching them how to move more efficiently and then building muscle strength and coordination.

 My approach includes close collaboration with local women’s health physiotherapists in order to get the best results.

 I truly believe that the best way I can help you is to get you moving better and feeling stronger.
 We know from all the research that the magic bullet for management in just about every chronic disease under the sun…is exercise.

 Diabetes, arthritis, cardiovascular disease, back pain, gestational diabetes and cancer – just to name a few – all have research to support the use of exercise in management.